-The component allows you to parse an incoming EDI document.
-This component works in two states, loading an entire document at once, or streaming portions of the document.
+The class allows you to parse an incoming EDI document.
+This class works in two states, loading an entire document at once, or streaming portions of the document.
 These states are controlled by the BuildDOM property.
 By default BuildDOM is set to bdEntireDocument which parses the entire document at once, allowing you to use the XPath property to navigate the document.

 To save memory for larger documents, you can choose to parse only sections of the document, instead of the entire document.
 When BuildDOM is set to per interchange (bdInterchange ) or per transaction (bdTransaction), the respective section of the document will be available for use with XPath from within the corresponding Start and End events.
 Finally, you may choose to set BuildDOM to bdNone, which means no DOM will be built and all data will be available only through events, but also will use very little memory.
 Below are example steps to parse an entire document:

-- First, use LoadSchema to load a schema file into the component.
+- First, use LoadSchema to load a schema file into the class.
 (Only necessary when preserving document structure).

 - Open an EDI document or stream by setting input via InputFile or InputData and calling Parse.

-- If BuildDOM is set to bdEntireDocument, the events of the component will fire as the document is parsed, and XPath may be set to access any part of the document.
+- If BuildDOM is set to bdEntireDocument, the events of the class will fire as the document is parsed, and XPath may be set to access any part of the document.

 If bdNone is specified, then all document information must be obtained through the events fired during parsing.

-During parsing, the component performs basic validation of the incoming document.
+During parsing, the class performs basic validation of the incoming document.
 If validation fails, a warning is generated (fired as an event).

 The XPath navigation is done through the XPath property.
 For example: